Client Legal Policies

 – Honor the intellectual property and trademarked material Supplier provides for Client use

-– Be responsible for enforcing and executing any Quality Gate processes and signoffs
+– Be responsible for enforcing and executing any QA and signoffs

 – Allow Supplier to use Client logo for marketing purposes